FAQ

 Can I journal by voice?

 Yes, on the Steady plan and up.
-Tap the microphone, speak, and a transcription comes back via Groq Whisper (or fallbacks if Groq is over capacity).
-The transcript becomes a normal entry you can edit.
-Voice isn't on the Lite plan because Whisper is paid usage and the free tier needs a sane bound.
+Tap the microphone, speak, and a transcription comes back as text you can edit.
+Voice isn't on the Lite plan because transcription is paid usage and the free tier needs a sane bound.

 Why no streaks?